Women in Muisca society: Matriliny

-Women's roles in the Muisca society
+Gender roles

 Muisca women were considered vital for transferring their fertility to the farmlands, which meant they were responsible for sowing the fields, while men engaged in hunting, fishing, and warfare with neighboring groups such as the Panche.
 Women also prepared and sold the Muisca alcoholic beverage, chicha.
 To aid in the fermentation process, they chewed on maize kernels.
 During rituals, which could last up to fifteen days, women sang.
 Muisca laws protected women from physical attacks and ensured that pregnant women received special treatment, which continued during the early years of motherhood and in cases of widowhood.
 The food of the Muisca, eaten while sitting on the ground of their bohíos, was uniquely prepared by the women.

 Women also played an important role in the extraction of salt.
 The Muisca, known as "The Salt People" due to their salt mines in Zipaquirá, Nemocón, and Tausa, extracted salt by evaporating brine in large pots.
 They used the salt in their cuisine, for the preparation of dried fish and meat, and as a product in their economy.

-Polygamy, polyamory and sexual rites
+Relationship customs

 Like many other pre-Columbian cultures, the Muisca practiced polygamy.
 Accounts of the number of wives vary, but it was common for high-caste caciques to have up to twenty wives (gueta).
 Some sources even report that certain rulers had as many as one hundred spouses.
 Less reliable accounts, such as those by Vicente Restrepo in the 19th century, suggest numbers as high as 300 wives.
 Having multiple wives enabled the most prominent Muisca rulers to cultivate larger farmlands than those of lower castes.
 When the principal wife of a cacique, zaque, or zipa died, the male ruler was required to abstain from sexual relations for five years.

 Virginity was not highly regarded in Muisca society; in fact, women who were virgins were often considered unattractive.
 An exception to this perception was made for virgins captured from neighboring indigenous groups (such as the Panche, Muzo, Lache, Guayupe, Guane, and Chitarero), who were used in ceremonies as sacrifices.

 In general, the practices of polygamy, the period of cohabitation before marriage, the lack of emphasis on virginity, and the resulting sexual promiscuity in pre-Columbian Colombia were very different from the norms and laws that emerged during the later Spanish colonial period.